Probate Q&A Series

 Key Steps to Complete and Sign Your Cover Sheet

-• Obtain the correct cover sheet form (for example, AOC-CV-750 for civil filings).
+• Obtain the correct cover sheet form required for your filing.

-• Enter the required case information: party names, case type (probate, guardianship, etc.), and “State of North Carolina.”
+• Enter the required case information: party names, case type, and “State of South Carolina.”

-• Sign your name by hand; avoid signature stamps or printed slashes.
+• Sign your name by hand; avoid signature stamps unless permitted by court rule or the filing system.

 • Print your full name beneath your signature.

-• Provide your mailing address, phone number, and email address.
+• Provide your mailing address and phone number.

-• Date the cover sheet on the signature line.
+• Date the cover sheet if the form requires a date.

-• File the signed cover sheet with your petition or other pleading at the clerk’s office.
+• File the signed cover sheet with your complaint or other initiating pleading with the clerk of court.

 Conclusion

-Even if you are not represented by an attorney, you must sign your state’s action cover sheet correctly to avoid processing delays.
+Even if you are not represented by an attorney, you should sign your state’s action cover sheet correctly if the form requires a signature to avoid processing delays.
 If you want to ensure your filings meet all requirements, reach out to Pierce Law Group.
 Our attorneys have many years of probate administration experience and can guide you through each step.
 Email us at intake@piercelaw.com or call us at (919) 341-7055 today.